unpluggedcoder/awesome-rust-tools/README.md

 # Awesome Rust Tools
-Harnish the power of Rust.
+Harness the power of Rust.
 Those fast productivity tools created by using Rust.

 ## Table of contents